Pasadena, California: Wildlife

 Pasadena has a large, non-indigenous population of naturalized parrots.
 According to the "Parrot Project of Los Angeles", the parrots are of at least six species.
 Some residents have come to enjoy the birds as part of the city's unique culture, while others consider them to be loud pests.
 There are many theories explaining how the parrots came to inhabit Pasadena.
 A widely accepted story is that they were part of the stock that were set free for their survival from the large pet emporium at Simpson's Garden Town on East Colorado Boulevard, which burned down in 1959.

 Sister cities

+The Pasadena Sister Cities Committee is the official organization that maintains Pasadena's ties with its corresponding sister cities.
+The mayor and vice mayor of Pasadena are members on an ex officio basis.

-Pasadena has six sister cities as noted by Sister Cities International (SCI):
+Pasadena has six sister cities as noted by Sister Cities International (SCI) and the Pasadena Sister Cities Committee: